Andre Iguodala: Media figure and business interests

 Iguodala is a tech investor and a leading advocate for athletes in the NBA to invest in the technology industry.
 His partnership with entrepreneurs in San Francisco's Silicon Valley has led to an annual event tagged Players Technology Summit.
 The inaugural edition of the event began in 2017 where Iguodala and teammate Stephen Curry played hosts.
 The second edition saw other athletes from the NBA like Kevin Durant and Jaylen Brown make debuts.
 The Players Technology Summit, sponsored by Bloomberg, was established as a platform to set a discourse and help shape conversations for athletes' financial future through opportunities in the technology industry.
 At a launch event on June 3, 2023, Bay Area-based professional women's soccer club Bay FC announced that Iguodala was a minority owner of the team.
+Iguodala is also a minority shareholder in the Premier League soccer club Leeds United.

 Together with partner Rudy Cline-Thomas, Iguodala has been able to invest in companies like Facebook, Twitter, and Tesla.
 The two have also invested in at least 25 different startups in the technology industry.

 Iguodala is a Venture Partner in the Catalyst Fund, which invests in underrepresented founders and entrepreneurs of tech companies.

+In May 2024, Iguodala was inducted into the Boys & Girls Clubs of America 2024 Alumni Hall of Fame class.

+National Basketball Players Association

 In February 2019, Iguodala was elected first vice-president of the National Basketball Players Association (NBPA), succeeding LeBron James.
 Iguodala had previously served as vice-president of the NBPA executive committee starting in 2013.
-On November 9, 2023, the NBPA executive committee appointed him as NBPA Acting Executive Director.

-In May 2024, Iguodala was inducted into the Boys & Girls Clubs of America 2024 Alumni Hall of Fame class.
+On November 9, 2023, the National Basketball Players Association (NBPA) executive committee appointed Iguodala as acting executive director.
+He assumed the role full-time three months later.
+Under Iguodala's leadership, the NBAPA underwent a significant restructuring, which included laying off numerous employees.
+His term expired in July 2026 and he was succeeded by the union's managing director and general counsel, David Kelly.